coalaura/storygo/README.md

 - **Context and Direction:** Guide the AI with a "World Bible" (context) and a "Next Step" (direction) to maintain consistency and control the narrative.
 - **Model Switching:** Choose from a variety of AI models to find the perfect one for your writing style.
 - **Vision-Based Inspiration:** Upload an image and let the AI generate a story based on it.
 Non-vision models are supported by converting the image to a detailed text description.
+- **Image Generation:** Generate images based on the current story.
+Choose from a variety of models and styles to create the perfect image.
 - **Export to PDF:** Save your stories as PDF files for easy sharing and printing.
 - **Keybinds for Efficiency:**
   - `Ctrl+Enter`: Generate/Suggest.